lilybw/go-solid/README.md

 ## Roadmap
-Ever since the introduction of tsgo, it is now possible to do rather sophisticated typegen and introspection.
-Likewise with the move to go 1.27 it is now possible to define rather sophisticated apis.

-In v1.2.0 go-solid will introduce generated types and data validation in development to assure typesafety and ease of debugging.

-From hereon, various "plug-in" like features will be made available, accessed as fields on a components props.
+Various "plug-in" like features will be made available, accessed as fields on a components props.

 The already hinted-at "static" feature will introduce easy, yet secure, management and retrieval of static assets but relies on the former and has as such been slightly postponed.